krishicks/resume/README.md

 > There's always a better way.

 There's almost always a better way of doing something.
-There's also a point at which the effort isn't worth it.
+There's also a point of diminishing returns.
 I aim to find the balance.
 I used this motto to drive my decision to teach myself software development, and I use it on an ongoing basis to drive the decisions that I make day-to-day writing software.

 ### Experience